 — Taylor Ellwood, Kink Magic

 This connects to broader magical frameworks involving authority, consent, and energetic boundaries.
 Understanding the role of Master or Mistress helps practitioners move through power dynamics ethically while using archetypal energies into their rituals.
-It complements concepts like autoerotic practices, ritual roles, and other power-based archetypes, enriching you's toolkit for intentional magic.
+It complements concepts like autoerotic practices, ritual roles, and other power-based archetypes, enriching your toolkit for intentional magic.

 Source books: Kink Magic